sallyklpoon/leetcode-carnival/README.md

 ## 🎪 The Plan
 Most of the time (right now, during school), I am randomizing my Easy selection of problems.

+I often try to think about an optimized solution and implement first, but if I'm really stuck, I'll write down my thoughts in comments first, then attempt to implement at least a brute force method.

 The plan is to eventually spend some time tackling Mediums too!